AvanishRasal/Ardiuno/README.md

 ## Introduction

 Hi!
-I'm 9 years old and I'm learning basic programming using an Arduino Uno board.
+I'm learning basic programming of Arduino Uno board.

 This project emulates mouse button presses using pushbuttons connected to the Arduino.
 When you press the buttons, the Arduino sends messages to the computer.

 ## Components Needed